- ACA Implementation & State Health Reform

 Since 2004, Patient 1st PMPs have been eligible to receive shared savings payments that vary in accordance with performance on certain quality benchmarks.
 As of late 2011, PMPs outside of PCNA network areas are still receiving these incentive payments.
 Further information, including shared savings methodology, is available online here.

-Alabama has launched three patient care networks run by Patient Care Networks of Alabama (PCNA) in select counties to support primary medical providers (PMPs), with services including:
+Patient 1st, Patient Care Networks of Alabama (PCNA), and ACA Section 2703 Health Homes: Alabama has launched four patient care networks run by Patient Care Networks of Alabama (PCNA) in select counties to support primary medical providers (PMPs), with services including:

 The networks are each developing initiatives around topics that have already been identified (high cost/high co-morbidity patients, asthma, diabetes, etc.) and topics that will be defined through mutual agreement.
 One of the state’s strategies to support and sustain provider change is through information technology.
 With a Medicaid Transformation Grant in 2007, Alabama Medicaid is working with PMPs to help them use the QTool, the Agency’s electronic health record and clinical support tool.
 Additionally, PMPs have access to in-home monitoring program data that allows patients to record certain vital signs and/or test results at home and transmit the data to a central repository.
 Patient 1st PMPs receive a quarterly physician report card, known as the Profiler, which contains summary information on a PMP's panel for 12-month period.
 The Profiler contains information on how a particular PMP compares with his or her peers on certain key quality and cost measures.
 Alabama has begun work to create a system to reimburse and integrate community pharmacists/pharmacies for their cognitive and professional services.